 Holiday skin

 Many factors when travelling can influence the health and appearance of your skin.
 Skincare routines can get neglected, sleep can become unsettled or hormonal imbalances occur with a change of routine, stress or diet.
+The pressurised environment and low humidity on an aeroplane can contribute to reduced blood flow causing skin dehydration.
+Your destination’s climate or pollution could disturb your skin’s natural balance, causing outbreaks.

 Not sure what your body needs?
 Create your Diet Profile.

-How to prep your skin?
+How to prepare your skin for holiday?

-You may also enjoy reading '6 tips for healthy skin' and 'How bad is tanning for skin health?'.
+You may also enjoy '6 tips for healthy skin' and 'How bad is tanning for skin health?'.

 Discover Skin Saviour® for a clearer, glowing skin complexion.